TheClimateCorporation/repoman/README.md

 ## Introduction

 Back in 2011, a scrappy young startup called "Weatherbill" found itself with a
-corondum: we were using Debian's `dpkg` and `apt` tools to package and serve binary software within our own infrastructure, but we were also starting to use Amazon's Elastic Mapreduce to create ephemeral Hadoop clusters for geospatial and weather data processing, and it turned out that spinning up a 2,000-node
+conundrum: we were using Debian's `dpkg` and `apt` tools to package and serve binary software within our own infrastructure, but we were also starting to use Amazon's Elastic Mapreduce to create ephemeral Hadoop clusters for geospatial and weather data processing, and it turned out that spinning up a 2,000-node